I earned my PhD from UPenn, where I was a member of the Network Dynamics Group

 , group problem-solving

-, and consensus formation
+, consensus formation

 in human social systems.

-To understand the dynamics of such systems, I rely on agent-based models to gain theoretical traction on a social behavior.
+To understand the dynamics of complex systems, I rely on agent-based models to gain theoretical traction on a social behavior.
 Then, I test these ideas using online experiments to see if these theories hold true.

-See the Research
+See the Academic Research

-for more information.
+section for more information.